Mangopay/api-docs/page/29_customising-the-design.md

 * The URL must **accept POST request**
 * The URL must **not to be protected** by a password (htaccess, etc.)
 * Your server must be compatible with Java v1.6
-* These rules apply to Sandbox and production environments.
+* These rules apply to Sandbox and Production environments

-[alert type= »notice » close= »false »]Your domain and SSL certificate** must get a "A" level** here: https://www.ssllabs.com/ssltest/[/alert]
+* Your domain and SSL certificate **must get a "A" level** [here](https://www.ssllabs.com/ssltest/)

+[alert type="info"]You must include the "Powered by MANGOPAY" banner on your payment page - you can download it [here](https://www.mangopay.com/terms/powered-by-mangopay.png)[/alert]

 ## Payline template implementation
 This skeleton can be called for all payments, but it can also be generated dynamically, according to the data which is relevant for each transaction.
 In this case, the URL could look like this: